Policy Against Harassment and Sex Discrimination

 10. Child Pornography.
 Knowingly creating, possessing, or disseminating child sexual abuse images or recordings.

-C. Retaliation.
-An adverse action, including intimidation, threats, coercion, or discrimination, against any person by the College, a student, an employee, or other person authorized by the College to provide aid, benefit, or service under the College’s education program or activity (1) for the purpose of interfering with any right or privilege secured this Policy or law, or (2) because the person has reported information, made a complaint, testified, assisted, or participated or refused to participate in any manner in an investigation or proceeding under this Policy, including in an alternative resolution process or in grievance procedures, or in any other appropriate steps taken by the Colollege to promptly and effectively end any sex discrimination in its education program or activity, prevent its recurrence, and remedy its effects.
+1. Retaliation (Non-Title IX).
+An adverse action, including intimidation, threats, coercion, or discrimination, against any person by the College, a student, an employee, or other person authorized by the College to provide aid, benefit, or service under the College’s education program or activity (1) for the purpose of interfering with any right or privilege secured this Policy or law, or (2) because the person has reported information, made a complaint, testified, assisted, or participated or refused to participate in any manner in an investigation or proceeding under this Policy, including in an alternative resolution process or in grievance procedures, or in any other appropriate steps taken by the College to promptly and effectively end any prohibited discrimination in its education program or activity, prevent its recurrence, and remedy its effects.
 Nothing in this definition precludes the College from requiring an employee to participate as a witness in, or otherwise assist with, an investigation or proceeding.

 Section VII: Supportive Measures

-C. Reported Violations.
-Reported violations of certain restrictions, such as no contact directives, may be referred to appropriate student or employee conduct processes for enforcement or added as an additional allegation to a complaint in an ongoing grievance process.
+D. Reported Violations.
+Reported violations of certain restrictions, such as no communication directives, may be referred to appropriate student or employee conduct processes for enforcement or added as an additional allegation to a formal complaint in an ongoing grievance process.

 Section VIII: Student Emergency Removal